Consumer medicine information

 If you are about to be started on any new medicine, remind your doctor and pharmacist that you are taking TESTAVAN.

-• Do not stop using TESTAVAN or lower the dosage without first checking with your doctor.
+Do not stop using TESTAVAN or lower the dosage without first checking with your doctor.
+If you stop using it suddenly, your condition may worsen or you may have unwanted side effects.

-• If you expect another person to have direct skin-to-skin contact with the application area, wash the contact area well with soap and water.
+If you expect another person to have direct skin-to-skin contact with the application area, first wash the area well with soap and water.

-• Women and children should avoid contact with the unwashed or unclothed area where TESTAVAN has been applied.
+Women and children should avoid contact with the unwashed or unclothed area where TESTAVAN has been applied.
 If your partner is pregnant, it is particularly important that you take care to protect her from testosterone.
-If a woman or child contacts the application area, the contact area on the woman or child should be washed well with soap and water immediately.
+If a woman or child makes contact with the application area, the contact area on the woman or child should be washed well with soap and water immediately.

 Signs of increased testosterone in children include enlarged penis or clitoris, early development of pubic hair, increased erections or sex drive, and aggressive behaviour.
 In women, this may include changes in body hair and the development or worsening of acne.